-Don's Jellied Cranberry Sauce is my favorite cranberry sauce.
-Before I met Don, I didn't like the whole cranberry made-at-home kind of cranberry sauce.
+Before I learned this recipe, I didn't really like the whole cranberry made-at-home kind of cranberry sauce.
 Our family always bought the canned version.
 You know, the wiggly, jellied type that people simply dump out of the can and then slice it up?
 I must admit, I still like that kind, too.
-But Don's Homemade Jellied Cranberry Sauce is a must at our Thanksgiving table.
+But now, this homemade cranberry sauce is a must at our Thanksgiving table.

 The Perfect Accompaniment